 Given the overall lack of popularity of the Quezon strain, it should come as no surprise that there aren’t any popular variations that have been isolated thus far.
 However, there are plenty of strains that come from other regions of Southeast Asia.

 An infamous amateur mycologist, John Allen (often referred to as Mushroom John), took a trip to Southeast Asia in the 90s, where he collected spore samples from all the Psilocybe cubensis mushrooms he could find.
-Many of the samples he gathered on this trip are still in circulation on the open market today.
+Many of the samples he gathered on this trip are still circulating on the open market today.
 Some of his most prominent findings included Ban Hua Thanon, Burma, Chitwan, Thai, Koh Samui, and nearly a dozen others.

 Where to Buy Quezon Shroom Spores

 Unfortunately, Quezon shroom spores are typically difficult to come by.
-They circulate among enthusiasts and mycologists, but there are very few places to buy them commercially.
+They circulate among enthusiasts and mycologists, but there are few places to buy them commercially.

 How to Grow Quezon Shrooms

 If the idea of mammoth-sized mushrooms is interesting to you, the Quezon strain is definitely worth your time.
 The problem is that these large mushrooms are sometimes hard to get.
-You can get some large mushrooms pretty easily using the BRF tek method outlined in our beginner’s guide to growing magic mushrooms — but to really get the full potential of these giants, you’ll need to use rye grain or manure and a proper casing tray.
+You can get some large mushrooms pretty quickly using the BRF tek method outlined in our beginner’s guide to growing magic mushrooms — but to really get the full potential of these giants, you’ll need to use rye grain or manure and a proper casing tray.

 Give these zoomies plenty of water (but not saturated) and lots of clean airflow.
 Be patient with them and avoid harvesting as soon as the veil breaks.
 These suckers will continue to grow rapidly for a full day or more after the veil breaks.